amromeo/hup_path_r_workshop/README.md

   <summary>Click to expand!</summary>

 -   We will be using RStudio Cloud as our training environment.
     -   Please sign up for a free account [here](https://rstudio.cloud/).
         -   After logging in you should see a screen like this:

             ![](www/default.png)

     -   Then use [this](https://rstudio.cloud/project/3364717 "Rstudio Cloud") link to access our Workshop Project
         -   You should see a spinny icon like this:

             <img src="www/deploying.png" width="273"/>

-        -   You'll then see a full RStudio Screen like this:
+    -   Then you'll then see a full RStudio Screen like this:

             ![](www/rstudio.PNG)

-        -   On the upper right you'll see text that says "TEMPORARY COPY.
+    -   Finally, on the upper right, you'll see text that says "TEMPORARY COPY.
 Save a Permanent Copy" Press the text that says "Save a Permanent Copy".

             ![](www/temp.png)